Diana Ross: Legacy

 Various works have been inspired by Ross's career and life.
 The character of Deena Jones in both the play and film versions of Dreamgirls was inspired by Ross.
 Motown: The Musical is a Broadway musical that launched on April 14, 2013.
 It is the story of Berry Gordy's creation of Motown Records and his romance with Diana Ross.
 She was portrayed by Valisia LeKae in 2013 and Lucy St. Louis in 2016.
 Ross was also portrayed by Candice Marie Woods (from 2017 to 2019) and Deri'Andra Tucker (2021) in the stage play Ain't Too Proud.
-There have been many other portrayals of Ross in films, television and other media including Holly Robinson Peete in The Jacksons: An American Dream (1992), Michelle Williams in American Soul (2019) and Kat Graham in the Michael Jackson biopic Michael (2025).
+There have been many other portrayals of Ross in films, television and other media including Holly Robinson Peete in The Jacksons: An American Dream (1992), Bianca Lawson in The Temptations TV mini-series (1998) and Michelle Williams in American Soul (2019).

 As a member of the Supremes, her songs "Stop!
 In the Name of Love" and "You Can't Hurry Love" are among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 They were inducted into the Rock and Roll Hall of Fame in 1988, received a star on the Hollywood Walk of Fame in 1994, and entered into the Vocal Group Hall of Fame in 1998.
 In 2004, Rolling Stone placed the group at number 96 on their list of the "100 Greatest Artists of All Time".

+Ross has sold over 100 million records worldwide as a solo artist, making her one of the best-selling music artists of all time.
 As lead singer of the Supremes and as a solo artist, Ross has earned 18 number-one singles (12 as lead singer of the Supremes and 6 as a solo artist).
+The Supremes remain the best-charting female group in history.
 Ross is the only female artist to have number-one singles as a solo artist; as the other half of a duet (Lionel Richie); as a member of a trio (the Supremes); and, as an ensemble member ("We Are the World" by USA for Africa).
 Ross was featured on the Notorious B.I.G.'s 1997 number-one hit "Mo Money Mo Problems" since her voice from her 1980 hit "I'm Coming Out" was sampled for the song.